DanielDimitrov5/NFT-Marketplace-Contracts/README.md

 1. After executing `listItem` function the Marketplace should be allowed to spend the NFT via his `approve` function.
 2. After executing `acceptOffer` function the Marketplace should be allowed to spend the NFT via his `approve` function.
-3. Before minting NFT vis `mint` function, Metadata should be provided and stored to IPFS, the produced hash is being set as NFT metadata URI.
+3. Before minting NFT via `mint` function, Metadata should be provided and stored to IPFS, the produced hash is being set as NFT metadata URI.

 ## Events
 ### NFTMarketplace